-The lines on your palms are the lines of your destiny.
-The lines and the intersection of these lines contain the secrets that can only be unveiled by Vedic Astrologer.
+The snapshot of the sky, and the movement of the planets is what our birth chart is all about.
+The planets contain secrets that can only be unveiled by Vedic Astrologer.
 But what is Vedic Astrology?
 Everyone has heard of astrology.
-In the western astrology, it is all about the sun signs.
+In western astrology, it is all about the sun signs.
 Vedic Astrology is completely different.

 Vedic Vs. Western Astrology

 You might know what Vedas are; they are the oldest scriptures known to exist and dates at least 5000 years back.
-These Vedas have the vast ocean of knowledge of both the material and spiritual kind.
+These Vedas have a vast ocean of knowledge of both the material and spiritual kinds.
 It is the knowledge given by Shri Krishna to the Rishis, the sages of Vedic culture.
-That Vedic literature, talks a lot about astrology and the knowledge of it has been passed on from generation to generation since time immemorial.
-Vedic Astrology existed way before the other astrology around the world, and rather, it was the Vedic Astrology that spread to cultures like Persian, Greek, Chinese, Babylonian.

 To understand the difference between western astrology and Vedic astrology, we must analyze it three folds: